 “Most college students have relatively simple tax returns,” says Mark Kantrowitz, publisher and vice president of strategy at Cappex.com, a website that helps students compare colleges and find scholarships.
-“They are often eligible to file a 1040A or 1040EZ.”
-Those are the most basic tax return forms.

 If you’re filing either form, you probably don’t need to pay someone to do your return for you, Kantrowitz says.
 Instead, he recommends learning how to file it yourself or using a free online tax preparation service.
-With Credit Karma Tax®, filing your state and federal tax returns is always free.

 If you’re not comfortable with filing on your own or you want to avoid mistakes, Byrd recommends seeing if there’s a Volunteer Income Tax Assistance program in your area that can prepare and file your taxes for free.